 - Registering with your local police department.
 Many police precincts have forms to complete that allow families or individuals to describe behaviors, ways to communicate, and ideas to help calm the individual.

 - Using a medical identification bracelet to alert law enforcement and emergency personnel that the individual has a disability.

-- Carrying a card in your wallet (or the wallet of the individual with ASD).
-Often, individuals with ASD may be unable to speak for themselves in a stressful situation.
-The card should describe that the individual has ASD and how it may affect the individual’s behavior.
+- Carrying a card in your wallet (or the wallet of the autistic individual).
+Often, individuals on the autism spectrum may be unable to speak for themselves in a stressful situation.
+The card should describe that the individual is autistic and how autism may affect the individual’s behavior.

 - Taking advantage of some of the available personal tracking devices to stay safe.